danklotz/openNotes/micro-reviews.md

 - **F**
 - [Fantastic Beasts and Where to Find Them](https://www.imdb.com/title/tt3183660/?ref_=nm_knf_i1).
 The visuals and settings are great.
 Everything else is forgettable, bland and boring.
 - [Fantastic Beasts: The Crimes of Grindelwald](https://www.imdb.com/title/tt4123430/?ref_=nm_flmg_dr_4).
 I know that a lot of people enjoyed this movie.
 I am not one of them.
 - [Fantastic Beasts: The Secrets of Dumbledore](https://www.imdb.com/title/tt4123432/).
 Silly movie with very bad story telling which does not understand its strengths and weaknesses.
 - ⭐️ [Fantastic Mr. Fox](https://www.imdb.com/title/tt0432283/?ref_=hm_tpks_tt_16_pd_tp1_cp).
 One of the best Wes Anderson Movies and in many ways the spiritual predecessor of Isle of Dogs.
 Would recommend.
 - [Flight of the Conchords](https://www.imdb.com/title/tt0863046/?ref_=nm_knf_t_4).
 Two guys from New Zealand stranded in New York.
 Comedy gold.
 - ⭐️ [Fight Club](https://www.imdb.com/title/tt0137523/?ref_=fn_al_tt_1).
 A good movie.
 If you have not seen it, watch it.
 Do not wait.
 It will get spoiled for you.
+- ⭐️ [French Dispatch](https://www.imdb.com/title/tt8847712/?ref_=nm_flmg_t_3_wr).
+This movie is basically a love letter to the New Yorkers and its quirky style and people.
+But, everything is French and has a Wes Anderson touch.
+I love it.
 - [From Dusk till Dawn](https://www.imdb.com/title/tt0116367/?ref_=nm_flmg_wr_19).
 A uncut gem.
 I do enjoy the first part much more than the second.
 Nevertheless, I do appreciate the movie as a whole.

 - **G**
 - [Gangs of New York](https://www.imdb.com/title/tt0217505/?ref_=fn_al_tt_1).
 I did enjoy the movie, but it did not leave a lasting impression.
 - [Glass Onion](https://www.imdb.com/title/tt11564570/).
 The very entertaining successor off the very entertaining Knives Out and as good as it.
 Glass Onion goes into a very different direction: A intriguing mixture of satire, social commentary crime-comedy and character play. commentary.
 Benoit Blanc fades a bit into the background.
 But, the movie is as ingenious the first one.
 - [Gravity Falls](https://www.imdb.com/title/tt1865718/?ref_=nm_knf_t_4).
 One of the best cartoon series I know of.
+- [Guardians of the Galaxy: Vol. 3](https://www.imdb.com/title/tt6791350/?ref_=nv_sr_srsg_1_tt_7_nm_0_q_guardians%2520o).
+I liked the first one, found the second one boring and love the third one.
+This is a really great end to the series (and for me the last superhero movie I will watch in a long time).

 - **H**
 - [Hitman's Bodyguard](https://www.imdb.com/title/tt1959563/?ref_=nv_sr_srsg_6).
 A funny action movie, which is at time annoying and a bit too long.